Programs Run by Nonprofits and other Community-based Organizations

 United Prosperity, USA

 United Prosperity is a nonprofit organization providing an online lending platform connecting lenders to poor entrepreneurs across the globe.
 A Kiva-like peer-to-peer loaning system allows anyone with spare cash to guarantee loans to entrepreneurs in need.
 Lenders select the entrepreneur they want to support and lend any amount they wish.
 United Prosperity then consolidates the loan amount and passes it on to the entrepreneur through a local bank.
-For every $1 given by the lender, the bank makes a nearly $2 loan to the entrepreneur through a partner Microfinance Institution (MFI).
+For every $1 the lender gives, the bank makes a nearly $2 loan to the entrepreneur through a partner Microfinance Institution (MFI).
 Once a loan or a loan guarantee has been made, the entrepreneur’s progress is tracked online.
 When loans are repaid, lenders get their money back.
-They then have the opportunity to recycle it by lending or guaranteeing the loan to another entrepreneur.
-These microloans aim to help entrepreneurs, mostly women, grow their small businesses.
+They then can recycle it by lending or guaranteeing the loan to another entrepreneur.
+These microloans seek to help entrepreneurs, primarily women, grow their small businesses.
 United Prosperity has transferred more than $280,000 in loans to 1,300 entrepreneurs.
 Moreover, MFI helps build entrepreneurs’ credit history with local banking systems, thus encouraging more banks to lend to them.

 Microsoft Global Social Entrepreneurship Initiative